-77. The Minister must, before publishing a notice in terms of section 65(1), 66(1) or 69(1), or amending or repealing such a notice in terms of section 68 or 72, follow a consultative process in accordance with sections 96 and 97.
+- 79. (1) Before publishing a notice in terms of section 66(1), 67(1) or 70(1), or amending or repealing such a notice in terms of section 68 or 72, the Minister must follow a consultative process in accordance with sections 99 and 100. - (2) Before publishing a notice in terms of section 70(1), or amending or repealing such a notice in terms of section 72, the MEC for environmental affairs in the relevant province must follow a consultative process in accordance with sections 99 and 100.

-BIOPROSPECTING, ACCESS AND BENEFIT SHARING
+BIOPROSPECTING, ACCESS AND BENEFIT-SHARING